rabbitmq/rabbitmq-website/site/kubernetes/operator/tls-topology-operator.md

   such nodes won't accept client connections over HTTPS
 * Messaging Topology Operator will not attempt to connect to the RabbitmqCluster over HTTP if HTTPS is available (even if the certificate is not trusted)
-* RabbitmqClusters with TLS disabled (i.e. nothing is configured under .spec.tls) will always be managed over HTTP
+* RabbitmqClusters with TLS deactivated (that is nothing is configured under .spec.tls) will always be managed over HTTP